valdese-net/vlp/src/pages/about.md

 <summary>Hoyle Creek Trail</summary>

 - Easy-Intermediate Trail
-- 1.35 Miles
+- 1.3 Miles

-This trail runs from the start of red to the start of the Lake Rhodhiss Drive (the access road leading into the park).
+This trail spurs off the Outer Loop Trail and runs all the way to Lovelady Road.

 Throughout the trail there are many places to see the creek and a picnic area with a table and chairs.